SemanticMediaWiki/SemanticExtraSpecialProperties/docs/01-extension.md

 ];
 ```

-`$sespLocalPropertyDefinitions` is used to encapsulate property definitions that
+`$sespLocalPropertyDefinitions` contains encapsulate property definitions that
-are only valid locally to a wiki and are loaded on-the-fly from the
+are only valid locally to a wiki and are loaded from the `LocalSettinsg.php`.
-`LocalSettinsg.php`.

-* Fields required are the same as outlined above in "Repository extension"
+* Same fields are required as outlined in the "Repository extension" section
-* `callback` expects a callable instance (either as static or Closure)
+* Define a `callback` which expects a callable instance (either as static or Closure)

 **Examples**